Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 5. Add to .env:

 Discord voice channel integration uses voice recognition to transcribe speech and pass it to the agent.
-This requires the voice dependencies:
+Install the voice dependencies first:

 hermes install --extras voice

-For slash commands (typing /ask instead of mentioning the bot), the bot registers its commands automatically on first connection.
-If slash commands don't appear, kick and re-add the bot to the server to force a command re-registration.
+For slash commands to appear, the bot registers them automatically on first connection.
+If they do not appear, kick and re-add the bot to the server to force command re-registration.

 WhatsApp

 WhatsApp integration uses the Baileys library — an unofficial bridge that emulates the WhatsApp Web session protocol.
-No Meta developer account is required, and no WhatsApp Business API verification is needed.
-The tradeoff: it is unofficial, and WhatsApp can restrict accounts that automate message sending.
+No Meta developer account required.

 Setup: